The Best Google SEO Course for Beginners, Introverts + Non-Techy Bloggers

 Well, while they do talk about email marketing and SOME social channels (namely YouTube and a little bit of Pinterest) and why they may or may not be helpful to you depending on your goals, their ultimate strategy is actually pretty simple (which is perhaps why it seems so unbelievable):

-Make quality, relevant content that GOOGLE ITSELF is telling you it wants to rank!
+Make quality, relevant content that GOOGLE ITSELF is telling you it wants to show to people!

-But as I said above, the entire Income School “strategy” is simply to give Google what it wants — no gimmicks or begging or expensive tools required (oh yeah, I’m getting to that…) and they truly spell EVERYTHING out for you with real, introvert-friendly and actually attainable steps to do exactly that.
+But as I said above, the entire Income School “strategy” is simply to give Google what it wants — no gimmicks or begging or shady black hat shortcuts or expensive tools required (oh yeah, I'm getting to that…) and they truly spell EVERYTHING out for you with real, introvert-friendly and actually attainable steps to do exactly that. 🙂

 They Don't Rely on Keyword Research Tools